papperlapapp/tfd500/linux/README.rst

 as you're running an older kernel, you'll need the updated driver from this directory.
 The driver itself has been tested on Fedora 26 only (kernel 4.12.13).

+Update: as of January 2018, the patch is already part of kernel releases 3.18, 4.4, 4.9 and 4.13.

 Driver Installation with DKMS
 -----------------------------